TunarJamalov/pixelplanet/README.md

 Notes:

-- pixelplanet uses the unix command sendmail for sending verification and password reset mails.
+- pixelking uses the unix command sendmail for sending verification and password reset mails.
 If you are on windows, this might not work.
 - It might be neccessary to change the charset and collate of the sql colum names of table Users to support special character names, which can be done with the SQL command:
 ```
 ALTER TABLE Users CONVERT TO CHARACTER SET utf8mb4 COLLATE 'utf8mb4_unicode_ci';